Balochistan cricket team

-Balochistan cricket team is a domestic cricket team in Pakistan representing Balochistan province.
-It competes in domestic first-class, List A and T20 cricket competitions, namely the Quaid-e-Azam Trophy, Pakistan Cup and National T20 Cup.
-The team is operated by the Balochistan Cricket Association.
+Balochistan cricket team was a domestic cricket team in Pakistan representing Balochistan province.
+It competed in domestic first-class, List A and T20 cricket competitions, namely the Quaid-e-Azam Trophy, Pakistan Cup and National T20 Cup.
+The team was operated by the Balochistan Cricket Association.

 History

 Before 2019

 The Balochistan team was founded in 1954 and played its inaugural season in the Quaid-e-Azam Trophy in 1954.
-In 1954-55 Balochistan played one match in the Quaid-e-Azam Trophy, losing to Sind by 53 runs at the Racecourse Ground, Quetta.
+In 1954-55 Balochistan played one match in the Quaid-e-Azam Trophy, losing to Sindh by 53 runs at the Racecourse Ground, Quetta.
 They were captained by Athar Khan, who made 36 and 57 and took two wickets.
-A combined Railways and Balochistan team played the MCC in Multan in 1955-56, losing by an innings.
+A combined Railways and Balochistan team played the MCC in Multan in 1955–56, losing by an innings.
 None of the team had played for Balochistan in the 1954-55 match.

-Each season from 1972-73 to 1978-79 (except for 1975-76 when they conceded without playing) Balochistan played one match in the Quaid-i-Azam Trophy.
+Each season from 1972–73 to 1978-79 (except for 1975-76 when they conceded without playing) Balochistan played one match in the Quaid-i-Azam Trophy.
 They lost all six matches, five of them by an innings and the other by 259 runs.
 They were dismissed for under 100 seven times.
-Their lowest total was 53 (followed by 77 in the second innings) against National Bank of Pakistan (476 for 6 declared) in 1974-75.
+Their lowest total was 53 (followed by 77 in the second innings) against National Bank of Pakistan (476 for 6 declared) in 1974–75.
 They dismissed their opponents only once.
-In 1973-74 they conceded a total of 951 for 6 declared to Sind, Aftab Baloch scoring 428.
-He made 200 not out for National Bank against Balochistan in 1974-75, giving him a career average of 628.00 against Balochistan.
-Sind's victory margin in the 1973-74 match, an innings and 575 runs, is one of the highest in the history of first-class cricket.
+In 1973-74 they conceded a total of 951 for 6 declared to Sindh, Aftab Baloch scoring 428 for Sindh.
+He made 200 not out for National Bank against Balochistan in 1974–75, giving him a career average of 628.00 against Balochistan.
+Sindh's victory margin in the 1973-74 match, an innings and 575 runs, is one of the highest in the history of first-class cricket.
 Shahid Fawad was Balochistan's most successful batsman in this period.
-He played four matches, scoring 32 not out (top score) and 25 (top score) in 1972-73, and 33 (second-top score) and 94 (top score, and Baluchistan's top score in the 1970s) against Sind in 1978-79.
+He played four matches, scoring 32 not out (top score) and 25 (top score) in 1972–73, and 33 (second-top score) and 94 (top score, and Baluchistan's top score in the 1970s) against Sindh in 1978–79.
 In 1978-79 a "North West Frontier Province and Balochistan" team played the touring Indians in a drawn first-class match in Peshawar.
 The team actually included no players from Balochistan teams or from Balochistan province.